About the Education Access Center

 - Captioning & related webinars- 3Playmedia

-- Captioning - YouTube Do-it-yourself transcription & translations (Captions & Description)
+- Captioning - YouTube Do-it-yourself transcription & translations (Captions &a/mp; Description)

 - Captioning - NCDAE.org Captioning YouTube videos